A-ferderer/OAEPIIP/OAEPIIP statistical analysis example/GAM example.md

 Here we demonstrate one way to analyse the data which is likely to be collected during your OAEPIIP experiment.
-We have previously used this method to assess simialr dataset and therefore recoemnd the use of Generalised additive mixed models (GAMMs) here as well.
-We highlight that this is not a tutorial and as such will not have in depth explanations or background information.
-If the reader desires such explanations we recomend reading S. N. Wood (2006) (https://doi.org/10.1201/9781315370279)
+We have previously used this method to assess similar dataset and therefore recommend the use of Generalised additive mixed models (GAMMs) here as well (see Ferderer et al., 2022).
+We highlight that this is not a tutorial and as such will not have in depth explanations or background information regarding the use of GAMMs.
+If the reader desires such explanations we recommend reading S. N. Wood (2006).

-First we need to load the necesarry packages (note if you have not installed these packages you will need to install them first using "install.packages()).
+First we need to load the necessary packages (note if you have not installed these packages you will need to install them first using "install.packages()).

 ```{r, eval=TRUE,echo = FALSE}
 library(mgcv)